tjgalvin/wsclean/doc/source/wideband_deconvolution.rst

       +-J- 6  I   6  0  6  0  150-152 (39)
       +-J- 7  I   7  0  7  0  156-158 (40)

-To remedy this, an option called ``-gap-channel-division`` exists (since :doc:`WSClean 2.6 <changelogs/v2.6>`), which calculates the gaps between channels, and splits the input channels into output channels by splitting the largest gap until the number of output channels has been reached.
+There are two ways to remedy this.
+The first, most automated way is to use an option called ``-gap-channel-division`` (available since :doc:`WSClean 2.6 <changelogs/v2.6>`), which calculates the gaps between channels, and splits the input channels into output channels by splitting the largest gap until the number of output channels has been reached.
 For the above situation, this gives the following table:

 .. code-block:: text